Biographies

 Yvonne Brecht, the driving force behind the initial creation of DZIECI, was born and raised in Basel, Switzerland.
 She worked as a kindergarten teacher before moving to New York in 1994 to pursue a career in theatre.
 She has since played many roles such as Nina in The Seagull, Mrs. Popov in The Bear, and Electra in Clytemnestra.
 She has also been a member of The Irondale Theater Ensemble whose work includes safe sex education and group-building skills based on improvisational theatre for high-risk teenagers in high schools and prisons.
 Yvonne currently runs a Music Together program for children, and has recently been blessed with a beautiful dzieko of her own.

 Jordon Flato is a native of Northern California, where he grew up dwarfed by the shadow of the redwood forests.
 He entered into the world of theatre at an early age, appearing in two to three producitons a year from ages 11 to 26.
 He eventually discovered what he was truly seeking in this work, having encountered Peter Brook, Jerzy Grotowski, and a more abiding respect for real philosophy, and soon quit the theatre all together in despair of ever finding a company with an eye to the 'vertical'.
 Shortly after almost receiving his B.A. in Theatre Arts from San Fransico State University, Jordon moved with his wife, Lisa, also an actress, to New York, and spent his creative energies on visual art with an eye toward the sacred.
-It has come as a great shock, and a greater delight to have discovered DZIECI, as it turns out to have been what he had been longing for all along.
+It has come as a great shock, and a greater delight to have discovered Dzieci, as it turns out to have been what he had been longing for all along.
 Most recently, Jordon became the father of his own dzieko, Parker, and is finding fatherhood to be the most rewarding work of all.

 Karen Hatt (Costumer) is a craft and food stylist by profession although she'd rather be designing and building costumes.
 For DZIECI she has produced 17th century clerical wear for Devils, 15th century idiot wear (a la Breughel) for the company's annual Christmas offering of Fool's Mass, and mismatching calico and patchwork costumes inspired by clothes of 19th century slaves and their dolls, for the group's work with children, and the delirious "Cirkus Luna!" outfits for the group's inept acrobatic show.
 She has already begun construction on Gypsy wear that Dzieci will use in hospitals and for their future adaptation of Ragnarök: The Fall of the Gods.

-John Norman (Choir Director) is a native of Detroit, where he earned his BA in Performing Arts from Oakland University.
+John Norman (Vocal Coach) is a native of Detroit, where he earned his BA in Performing Arts from Oakland University.
 He has taught vocal technique and acting to all ages and levels, and has played lead roles in several critically acclaimed regional productions such as The Rocky Horror Show, Othello, and Angels in America.
 A performer since age three, John has also recorded five albums with four different ensembles, the latest being his folk-rock outfit, "Norman", which can be seen at clubs all over the city.
 As a descendant of the Eastern Cherokee Tribe, John’s focus on ritual and spirituality is deeply related to this important part of his heritage.
 He and his wife Rebecca are raising a little dzieko of their own.

 Rebecca Sokoll (Assistant Director), a native of the Detroit area, began studying dance when she was three years old.
 She continued to hone her performance skills at several professional theatres in the area, appearing in such critically acclaimed productions as Meadow Brook Theatre's The Merry Wives of Windsor ("Best Play", Detroit Free Press), and the performance-art masterpiece, The Moon Wolf, at Ann Arbor's Performance Network.
 Recent New York credits include Chronicles of Hell, produced by the award winning Theatre Et Al organization for the NYC Fringe Festival.
 Rebecca is currently working to complete her B.A. in Psychology at Hunter College.
 She and her husband, Dzieci chorusmaster John Norman, are the proud and adoring parents of Jack, who made his debut in Fool's Mass 2005 at Saint John's, age 11 days.